 It’s that time of the year when the hook modellers have come out in full force.
-And boy, have they ever gotten good at their craft.
+And oh my, have they ever gotten good at their craft.

 All of the psychological tricks are there: the appeal to scarcity; the suggestion of crowd behaviour; the advice of some supposed expert; the promise of a deep discount; the special added gift you’ll receive if you act now; the scarcity of the item.

 None of us is immune to hook modeling, no matter how much psychology of reasoning we’ve read.
 But the greatest impact of all is on children and teens, and through them, on their parents.
 For the hook modeller is counting on another basic neurobiological mechanism.

-I just recorded a podcast on Freedom and Constraint for the Shanker Chronicles series that Self-Reg Global will is running.
-In it I talked about one of the many great insights to be found in the work of the affective neuroscientist Jaak Panksepp.
+I just recorded a podcast on Freedom and Constraint for the Shanker Chronicles series that Self-Reg Global is running.
+In it, I talked about one of the many great insights found in the work of the affective neuroscientist Jaak Panksepp.
 He explained how:

 When SEEKING is thwarted, RAGE is aroused.
 Anger is provoked by curtailing animals’ freedom of action.
 RAGE is a reliably provoked ESB [electrical stimulation of the brain] of a neural network extending from the medial amygdala and hypothalamus to the dorsal PAG.
 RAGE lies close to and interacts with trans-diencephalic FEAR systems, highlighting the implicit source of classic “fight-flight” terminology.
 It invigorates aggressive behaviors when animals are irritated or restrained, and also helps animals defend themselves by arousing FEAR in their opponents.
 Human anger may get much of its psychic energy from the arousal of this brain system; ESB of the above brain regions can evoke sudden, intense anger attacks, with no external provocation.[i]